 How to make Mexican Street Corn Salad:

-- Add corn to salad.
+Add corn to the salad.
 Then add the corn kernels to the salad ingredients, and stir well.

 How to serve this salad: